 Meanwhile, the US Government has jumped in on the theory — common among those who watch the currency fluctuation — that elite groups such as the Islamic Revolutionary Guards Corps are profiting from the rial’s fall.
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 We begin this morning with the question of the participation of reformists, the minority group in the Islamic Republic’s political system, in March’s Parliamentary elections.

 Even though the reformists are effectively blocked from being more than a minority in Parliament — and of course blocked from the Presidency with the disputed June 2009 vote and its aftermath — their participation has become a vital issue in the Parliamentary vote.
 Figures such as former President Mohammad Khatami have been setting conditions for their involvement for more than a year; none of those, such as freedom of political prisoners and freedom of political parties, have been met.
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 Saham News, the outlet of detained opposition figure Mehdi Karroubi, was able to conduct a short interview with Karroubi’s wife Fatemeh, who has also been under strict house arrest since February.
 Translation by Banooye Sabz:

 Given that the vetting process for parliamentary candidates is about to begin, there has been much discussion regarding whether or not reformist candidates should participate in the upcoming elections.
 In your meetings, did you have an opportunity to ask Mr. Karroubi, former head of the parliament, about his opinion regarding this matter?
 What can you tell us about his latest condition and circumstances?
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 Der Pastor und seine Frau mussten Heiligabend hinter Gittern verbringen.